Quantum $SL(2,\mathbb{R})$ and its irreducible representations: Introduction

 \section{Introduction}

 Let $\mfl$ be a real Lie algebra with complexification $\mfg = \mfl_{\C}$, so $\mfl$ can be viewed as a \emph{real form} of $\mfg$.
-This real structure can be implemented on the universal enveloping algebra $U(\mfg)$ by means of the $*$-structure
+Let $U(\mfg)$ be the universal enveloping algebra of $\mfg$.
+Then the real form $\mfl$ gives rise to a $*$-algebra structure on $U(\mfg)$, determined by